-Check Point VPN-1 Power/UTM mediates information flows between clients and servers located on internal and external networks governed by the firewall.
+Check Point IP Appliances mediate information flows between clients and servers located on internal and external networks governed by the firewall.
 Proxy servers on the firewall, for the services FTP and Telnet, require authentication by client users before requests for such services can be authorized.